amplitude/amplitude-docs/content/collections/get-started/en/get-data-in.md

 ## Take note of APIs and resources

-Data can be sent to Amplitude in different ways: SDKs, HTTP API v2, Batch API, Amplitude's integration with Segment, or Amplitude's integration with mParticle.
+You can send data to Amplitude in different ways: SDKs, HTTP API v2, Batch API, Amplitude's integration with Segment, or Amplitude's integration with mParticle.
 The below lists include examples of powerful APIs and useful resources to keep in mind.
 Your Success Manager is always available to help answer questions.

 ### APIs

 * [Identify API](https://www.docs.developers.amplitude.com/analytics/apis/identify-api/): Use the Identify API to modify the user properties of a particular user without sending an event.
 You can modify Amplitude default user properties as well as custom user properties you've already defined.
-* [Dashboard REST API](https://www.docs.developers.amplitude.com/analytics/apis/dashboard-rest-api/): Use the Dashboard REST API to obtain any data that can be displayed on the dashboard graphs.
-The results are returned as JSON.
+* [Dashboard REST API](https://www.docs.developers.amplitude.com/analytics/apis/dashboard-rest-api/): Use the Dashboard REST API to get any data that dashboard graphs can display.
+The results come back as JSON.
 * [Export API](https://www.docs.developers.amplitude.com/analytics/apis/export-api/): Export all events data for a given app that occurred within a specified range of dates.
-The results are returned as a zipped archive of JSON files with one or multiple files per hour.
+The results come back as a zipped archive of JSON files with one or multiple files per hour.
 * [Attribution API](https://www.docs.developers.amplitude.com/analytics/apis/attribution-api/): Associate users from various attribution campaigns on Amplitude.
-* [HTTP API](https://www.docs.developers.amplitude.com/analytics/apis/http-v2-api/): Use the HTTP API to send data directly from your server to our endpoint.
+* [HTTP API](https://www.docs.developers.amplitude.com/analytics/apis/http-v2-api/): Use the HTTP API to send data directly from your server to Amplitude's endpoint.
 * [Behavioral Cohorts API](https://www.docs.developers.amplitude.com/analytics/apis/behavioral-cohorts-api/): Use the Behavioral Cohorts API to get all cohorts for an app.

 ### Resources